gabiseabra/spree_moip_gateway/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Webhooks

+Your application should update payment states with webhooks or by running the `spree_moip_gateway:update_transactions` rake task with a scheduler (cron, whenever, etc).
+Webhooks are turned off by default.
+To change this behaviour, set `register_webhooks` to `true` in your spree_moip_gateway initializer.

 ## Testing